 CO2 is the single most significant climate forcer, accounting for 55-60% of present climate forcing.
-Substantial reductions in global CO2 emissions are necessary to successfully combat long-term global warming, although they are less effective for limiting warming over the next 30 years.
-Even after reductions in CO2 emissions take place, resultant reductions in warming will be gradual, taking almost half a century.
-For example, reducing CO2 emissions to reach 450 ppm by 2100 is predicted to prevent approximately 0.15°C of business-as-usual warming in the first 30 years, with prevented warming increasing to 0.5°C fifty years after significant reductions begin (see Fig. 4).
-This is due to the fact that while approximately 25% of emitted CO2 leaves the atmosphere in the first 50 years, and 50% is drawn into the oceans and the biosphere within a century, a substantial portion of CO2 emissions remains in the atmosphere for millennia (see Fig. 2).
-Even after reductions in global contains the atmosphere for millennia (see Fig. 2).
+Substantial and immediate reductions in CO2 emissions are necessary to limit global temperature rise, although CO2 reductions are less effective for limiting warming over the next 30 years.
+46 Even after reductions in emissions take place, resultant reductions in warming will be gradual, taking almost half a century.
+47 For example, keeping CO2 emissions to below 450 ppm by 2100 is predicted to prevent approximately 0.15°C of BAU warming in the first 30 years, with prevented warming increasing to 0.5°C 50 years after significant reductions begin (see Fig. 5).
+48 Cuts to CO2 alone, while providing significant avoided temperatures compared to BAU warming, would still see temperatures rise above 2°C by the middle of this century (see Fig. 5).

-CO2's long atmospheric lifetime combined with the thermal inertia of the ocean, which causes trapped heat to be released over long periods of time, means that if CO2 emissions were to cease, more than 80% of the expected decrease in global mean temperatures would not be realized for hundreds of years.49
+CO2 emissions will continue to cause warming over the long term because of their long lifetime in the atmosphere.
+While approximately 50% of CO2 is removed from the atmosphere within a century, a substantial portion (20-40%) of CO2 emissions remains in the atmosphere for millennia (see Fig. 2).49 CO2's long atmospheric lifetime combined with the thermal inertia of the ocean, which causes trapped heat to be released over many centuries, means that if CO2 emissions were to cease, more than 80% of the expected decrease in global mean temperatures would not be realized for up to a thousand years.50